gmartens/hinklecraft/README.md

 * Inventory Randomizer
 Implimented when the player moves, the chance for things to be randomized needs to be changed to be more reasonable, but what that is needs testing to figure out.
 * Gold Dropped
 Added when gold ingots are dropped a silverfish spawns that drops 9 gold nuggets when killed.
+* Coal Crafting Recipies
+Coal Tools have been added but they may need to be tweaked